VAISH4321/VAISH4321/README.md

 First Prize – Gen AI Hackathon organized by SmartBridge and NASSCOM FutureSkills Prime.

-Finalist – AI Days for presenting the MindCare mental health platform.
+Finalist – AI Days for presenting an AI-driven mental health support platform.

 Runner-up – Sambhasa Chatbot Competition.

-Solved more than 100 problems on LeetCode focusing on Data Structures and Algorithms.
+Solved more than 100 problems on LeetCode focused on data structures and algorithms.

 ---